zeek/zeek/scripts/base/bif/zeek.bif.zeek.rst

 :zeek:id:`open_for_append`: :zeek:type:`function`                              Opens a file for writing or appending.
 :zeek:id:`order`: :zeek:type:`function`                                        Returns the order of the elements in a vector according to some
                                                                                comparison function.
+:zeek:id:`paraglob_equals`: :zeek:type:`function`                              Compares two paraglobs for equality.
+:zeek:id:`paraglob_get`: :zeek:type:`function`                                 Gets all the strings inside the handle associated with an input pattern.
+:zeek:id:`paraglob_init`: :zeek:type:`function`                                Initializes and returns a new paraglob.
 :zeek:id:`piped_exec`: :zeek:type:`function`                                   Opens a program with ``popen`` and writes a given string to the returned
                                                                                stream to send it to the opened process's stdin.
 :zeek:id:`port_to_count`: :zeek:type:`function`                                Converts a :zeek:type:`port` to a :zeek:type:`count`.